blabla1337/skf-flask/skf/markdown/code_examples/asp/19-code_example--Enforce_Secure_Passwords--.md

 				bool complete = true;

 				/*
-				Here we define the minimal expected value's for your password.
+				Here we define the minimal expexted value's for your password.
 				The password must at least contain a Capital letter, a normal letter, a special character a number and must be at least 8 characters long
 				*/